 - I. Call to Order

 - II.
+Pledge of Allegiance

+- III.
 Welcome and Introductions

-- III.
+- IV.
 Roll Call and Abstentions

-- If necessary, motion to allow board members to participate in the meeting telephonically
+- a.
+If necessary, motion to allow members to participate in the meeting telephonically

-- IV.
-Public Comment (3-Minute Limit)
+- V. Public Comment (3-Minute Limit)

-- V. Approval of Agenda (Items marked with an asterisk are considered consent agenda items as shown in the consent agenda section below.
+- VI.
+Approval of Agenda (Items marked with an asterisk \ are considered consent agenda items as shown in the section below.
 These items are approved with the motion to approve of the agenda unless a member requests that a specific item be removed for its own action.
 There is no discussion on these items).

-VI.
+VII.
 Consent Agenda Items

-- a) Motion to accept the minutes from the September 12, 2019 meeting pg.3 - b) Resolution 19 12 approves a Memorandum of Agreement between the Southwestern Area Workforce Development Board and Las Cruces Public Schools to provide mentoring services to students pursuing teacher certifications pg.7 - c) Resolution 19 13 approves a Memorandum of Understanding between the Administrative Entity of the Southwestern Area Workforce Development Board and Workforce Borderplex for a Peer Sharing Opportunity pg.12 - d) Resolution 19 14 approves the amendment to the Grievance and Complaint Policy 18-10.1 pg.17 - e) Resolution 19 15 approves the modifications to the Financial Policies pg.22 - f) Resolution 19 16 approves the Customized Training Policy 19-01 pg.73 - g) Resolution 19 17 approves the Required Information in Communications Policy 19-02 pg.82 - h) Resolution 19 18 approves registration fees, lodging, and travel for Southwestern Area Workforce Development Board members to attend the National Association of Workforce Boards Forum 2020 in Washington, D.C. in March 2020 pg.88
+- a. \Motion to accept the minutes from the September 20, 2019 special meeting p.3 - b. \Resolution 19 10 concurs with the Southwestern Area Workforce Development Board to approve a Memorandum of Agreement between the Southwestern Area Workforce Development Board and Las Cruces Public Schools to provide mentoring services to students pursuing teacher certifications p.7 - c. \Resolution 19 11 concurs with the Southwestern Area Workforce Development Board to accept a Memorandum of Understanding between the Administrative Entity of the Southwestern Area Workforce Development Board and Workforce Borderplex for a Peer Sharing Opportunity p.13 - d. \Resolution 19 12 concurs with the Southwestern Area Workforce Development Board to approve the amendment to the Grievance and Complaint Policy 18-10.1 p.18 - e. \Resolution 19 13 concurs with the Southwestern Area Workforce Development Board to approve the modifications to the Financial Policies p.23 - f. \Resolution 19 14 concurs with the Southwestern Area Workforce Development Board to approve the Customized Training Policy 19-01 p.74 - g. \Resolution 19 15 concurs with the Southwestern Area Workforce Development Board to approve the Required Information in Communications Policy 19-02 p.83 - h. \Resolution 19 16 concurs with the Southwestern Area Workforce Development Board to approve registration fees, lodging, and travel for Southwestern Area Workforce Development Board members to attend the National Association of Workforce Boards Forum 2020 in